Online Retail Marketing Strategy 🧺: Can it Make a Difference in Retail Pricing?

 Can online retail marketing strategy really make a difference?
 When shopping online, do you go to the traditional retailers or the newbie retail online stores?
 Which gives you the best price and discounts?

-The answer would usually be the newbie retailers because they are more adept in the field of pricing strategy for online business as against the old traditional brick and mortar retailers.
+The answer would usually be the newbie retailers because they are more adept in the field of pricing strategy for online business.
+Especially when you compare online retailers to their old traditional brick and mortar competitors.

 Increasing Margin Pressure